 To view the Undo History window, open the Menu and tap the clock icon.
 The last 10 undoable (and redoable) actions you have performed will appear in this list in sequence.
-Each step is numbered in the # column.
 Each action is named in the Action column with additional information in the Detail column.